willie-yao/brigade-metrics-archive/README.md

-# Brigade Prometheus: One-Step Monitoring for Brigade
+# Brigade Metrics: One-Step Monitoring for Brigade

-Brigade Prometheus adds monitoring to a Brigade 2 installation.
+Brigade Metrics adds monitoring to a Brigade 2 installation.

 Brigade 2 itself is currently in an _alpha_ state and remains under heavy development, as such, the same is true for this add-on component.

-## Introducing Brigade Prometheus
+## Introducing Brigade Metrics

-Brigade Prometheus uses a combination of exporting metrics from Brigade 2's SDK, creating a dimensional data model from these metrics through Prometheus, and displaying the metrics to the user through Grafana's dashboard UI.
-Brigade Prometheus handles the provisioning and setup of all three components for any Brigade operators who wish to expose metrics to their users with a simple helm installation.
+Brigade Metrics uses a combination of exporting metrics from Brigade 2's SDK, creating a dimensional data model from these metrics through Prometheus, and displaying the metrics to the user through Grafana's dashboard UI.
+Brigade Metrics handles the provisioning and setup of all three components for any Brigade operators who wish to expose metrics to their users with a simple helm installation.

 ## Getting Started